Hello, and welcome!

 ![]() Cosmo, one of my research subjects.

 Thank you for taking the time to visit my personal website.
 I am an associate professor of psychology at the University of Puget Sound in Tacoma, WA.
-I earned my bachelor's of science degree in psychology from Denison University in 2007, and my master's and doctoral degrees in psychology from the University of Georgia in 2009 and 2013, respectively.
+I also serve as the chair of the Psychology Department (2022-2025).
+I earned my bachelor's of science degree in Psychology from Denison University in 2007, and my master's and doctoral degrees in Psychology from the University of Georgia in 2009 and 2013, respectively.

 |